 Below: Underside of the leaf blade and the root system.

-Notes: Redtop, while not native, was naturalized in the Garden.
+Notes: Redtop, while not native, is naturalized in the Garden.
 Eloise Butler may have catalogued it in her early Garden Records.
-She listed on the genus name in 1914.
-There are 3 species known to exist in Hennepin County where the Garden is located.
-Red-top is not native but widely naturalized throughout North America.
+She listed only the genus name in 1914.
+There are 3 species known to exist in Hennepin County where the Garden is located - A. perennans, Autumn Bentgrass and A. scabra, Rough Bentgrass - both native - and our species A. gigantea.
+Redtop is not native but widely naturalized throughout North America.
 In Minnesota it is found in all but 11 widely scattered counties.

 There are five species of Agrostis known in Minnesota, 3 native and 2 introduced.
-Eloise Butler introduced another species in 1917, A. glauca and Martha Crone introduced A. grandiflora in 1947.
+Eloise Butler introduced a different species in 1917, A. glauca and Martha Crone introduced another different one - A. grandiflora in 1947.
 Neither are native to the state and have not survived.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.